 After Elohiym rested on the seventh day, chapter two verse four goes on to tell us that all of the preceding narrative is the history of the creation, including the seventh day shabbath.
 Take note that something significant has yet to be mentioned, and that is the creation of the man called Adam.
 Most denominations, regardless of whether they are catholic, protestant, or independent, believe that Adam was the first man.
 Scripture does not say that about the creation.
 Sha'uwl does call Adam "the first man," but I think I know the reason for that statement also.

 Eventually there were many people all over the world, and just as it is today, most of them only thought of what they could get for themselves instead of demonstrating the values that Yahuwah had instilled in them and desired for them to display.
-He said that there was only evil in the heart of man, and so it was.
+He said that there was only evil in the heart of man, and so it was and still is today.
 Because of that evil He decided to destroy His creation and brought the Deluge on the earth.
-The only living creatures that survived those flood waters were those with Noach (erroneously Noah) in the ark.
+The only living creatures that survived those flood waters were those with Noach (erroneously Noah) in the ark (a clumsy boat).
 Speaking in purely physical terms and with all the other humans now destroyed, with only Noach, his sons, and their wives left, Noach became the "father of all living" and his wife the "mother of all living."
 Noach was a direct descendant of Adam and Chawwah making them the first man and woman in the line of extant humanity.

 Yahuwah's plan of creation was and is perfect and through the free will that He has given us has allowed us to almost destroy our part of it.
 He is perfect and therefore expects perfection from us also as part of His creation.
 We have no choice then except to become perfect if we desire to reside with Him.
 We gain that "perfection" by obeying scripture and becoming a part of the body of the Anointed Yahuhshua, the assembly .